7stud/Programming-Erlang-Exercises-Solutions-Answers/Chapter 18/simple_example.md

 ok
 (my_gun@127.0.0.1)2>
 ```
 Based on the output, the gun client successfully upgraded the connection to a websocket.
 At this point, the gun client only detects whether the upgrade request succeeded or not.
-Let's change that so the gun client sends some data to the server if the upgrade request succeeds:
+Let's change that so that the gun client sends some data to the server if the upgrade request succeeds:

 ```erlang
 -module(my).
 -compile(export_all).